akhila-ashokan/qa-bot/README.md

     ├── queriesv2                                  # eighty Reddit posts of our final evaluation dataset ├── reddit_bot                                 # scripts to run Reddit bot
     ├── reddit_posts                               # script to pull Reddit posts from Pushshift ├── testing_data		               # contains testing data files and answers
-    ├── text_retrievers		                       # Python classes for different types of text retrievers ├── web_data			                       # methods that can be used to scrape web data ├── web_data_embeddings                        #
-    ├── LICENSE                                    # MIT License File
+    ├── text_retrievers		               # Python classes for different types of text retrievers ├── web_data			               # methods that can be used to scrape web data ├── web_data_embeddings                        # word embeddings of web_data saved as .npy files ├── LICENSE                                    # MIT License File
     ├── README.md                                  # this README file
     ├── collect_pushshift.py                       # example script for collecting Reddit posts
-    ├── document_embeddings_generator.py           # script that generates the word embeddings for documents ├── evaluate.py                                # script for testing the retrieval model on data sets ├── qa_detection.py                            # script to create and run question-answer classifier └──score_reddit_posts.py                       # script which returns n posts for which the model found documents with the highest scores
+    ├── document_embeddings_generator.py           # script that generates the word embeddings for documents ├── evaluate.py                                # script for testing the retrieval model on test data sets ├── qa_detection.py                            # script used to create and run question-answer detection model └──score_reddit_posts.py                       # script which returns n posts for which the model found documents with the highest scores